-Associate Professor of Economics at Warwick University
+Associate Professor of Economics at Queen Mary, University of London

 Recent work by Lucie Gadenne

 The effect of electronic transactions on tax compliance: Evidence from West Bengal